On this page you will find all frequently asked questions about the application and admission process at the UvA.

 Do you still experience problems?
 Contact the Central Student Service Desk.

-Read more about UvA Matching for international students.
+More information can be found on the webpage about UvA Matching for international students.

 If you have not yet obtained your diploma, please submit your most recent transcript of grades as well as your predicted grades.